AriYoung00/clam/README.md

 ## Todo

+- [ ] Add AST pass to make sure `break` is only used in valid context (within loop)
+- [ ] Figure out a way to allow mutation of captured variables from child scopes, or explicitly disallow it.
+Currently, if a variable belonging to a parent scope is mutated in a child scope, this mutation will not be reflected in the parent scope.
+Could also just disallow this pattern ("no mutation of captured variables from child scope")

-- [ ] Figure out a way to make AST nodes spanned cleanly.
+- [x] Figure out a way to make AST nodes spanned cleanly.
 This may involve refactoring most of the parser
-- [ ] Do research into how typing should work, and how it can cleanly be represented
+- [x] Do research into how typing should work, and how it can cleanly be represented
-- [ ] Figure out how to implement basic operators over primitive data in a clean way
+- [x] Figure out how to implement basic operators over primitive data in a clean way

 Current thought for operators over primitive data: